Mingyuan03/tp/docs/UserGuide.md

   e.g. if the command specifies `n/NAME p/PHONE_NUMBER`, `p/PHONE_NUMBER n/NAME` is also acceptable.

 * All prefixes and commands used in TalentMatch are case-sensitive.<br>
-  e.g. if the command specifies `n/NAME p/PHONE_NUMBER`, `N/NAME P/PHONE_NUMBER` is not acceptable.
+  e.g. if the command specifies `n/NAME p/PHONE_NUMBER`, `N/NAME P/PHONE_NUMBER` is not acceptable.<br>
   e.g. if the command specifies `addjob jt/JOB_TITLE`, `ADDJOB JT/JOB_TITLE` is not acceptable.

-* All parameters that accept alphanumeric characters are case insensitive, except for `EMAIL`.
+* All parameters that accept alphanumeric characters are case-insensitive, except for `EMAIL`.

 * Extraneous parameters for commands that do not take in parameters (such as `help`, `list`, `exit` and `clear`) will be ignored.<br>
   e.g. if the command specifies `help 123`, it will be interpreted as `help`.